 - Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking, and other wellness issues.
-[See School Health Advisory Council (SHAC) on page 64 and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental wellbeing. - Attending board meetings to learn more about district operations.
-Regular board meetings are held on the 3rd Monday of each month at 7:00 p. m. in the Tioga High School library located at 855 McKnight Road, Tioga, TX 76271.
-An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at Tioga High School.
-[See policies BE and BED for more information.]
+[See School Health Advisory Council (SHAC) (All Grade Levels) and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+Regular board meetings are held on the third Monday of each month at 7:00p.m. at the secondary campus library at 855 McKnight Rd.
+Tioga, TX.
+An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at Tioga Secondary Campus and online at www.tiogaisd.net [See policies BE and BED for more information.]